Crochet Washcloth: 5 Easy Spa-Ready Patterns

 How do I keep my crochet washcloth edges straight?

-The key to straight edges on any crochet washcloth is counting your stitches at the end of every single row.
-If you have too many stitches, you likely added an extra stitch at the turn.
-If you have too few, you may have missed the last stitch.
-Using a stitch marker in the first and last stitch of each row can also help maintain consistency.
+The key to straight edges is counting your stitches at the end of every row.
+Too many usually means you added a stitch at the turn; too few means you missed the last stitch.
+A stitch marker in the first and last stitch of each row helps keep it consistent.